quii/go-specs-greet/README.md

 This chapter is a follow-up to [Intro to acceptance tests](https://quii.gitbook.io/learn-go-with-tests/testing-fundamentals/intro-to-acceptance-tests).
 You can find [the finished code for this chapter on GitHub](https://github.com/quii/go-specs-greet).

-Acceptance tests (ATs) are essential to a system's test suite.
-Acceptance tests directly impacts your ability to confidently evolve your system over time, with a reasonable cost of change.
+Acceptance tests are essential, and they directly impact your ability to confidently evolve your system over time, with a reasonable cost of change.

 They're also a fantastic tool to help you work with legacy code.
 When faced with a poor codebase without any tests, please resist the temptation to start refactoring.
 Instead, write some acceptance tests to give you a safety net to freely change the system's internals without affecting its functional external behaviour.
 ATs need not be concerned with internal quality, so they're a great fit in these situations.